• Skip to primary navigation

 How long to steam the pudding?

 • Cooking times will vary depending on the size of the pudding and the cooking method you choose.
-It's essential to check the internal temperature and ensure the pudding is cooked thoroughly before serving.
+It's essential to check the internal temperature (consider using a meat thermometer) and ensure the pudding is cooked thoroughly before serving.

 two hands tie greaseproof paper on an individual steak and kidney pudding. onions, bay leaves, flour, rolling pin in the scene.